-The following is a line graph comparing the cumulative total return to stockholders of the Company's Common Stock from May 23, 1996 (the date of the Company's initial public offering) through December 31, 1996 to the cumulative total return over such period of: (i) The Nasdaq Stock Market (U.S. Companies) Index and (ii) the Nasdaq Pharmaceutical Index.
+The following is a line graph comparing the cumulative total return to stockholders of the Company's Common Stock from May 23, 1996 (the date of the Company's initial public offering) through December 31, 1997 to the cumulative total return over such period of: (i) The Nasdaq Stock Market (U.S. Companies) Index and (ii) the Nasdaq Pharmaceutical Index.
 The performance shown is not necessarily indicative of future price performance.
-The information contained in the Performance Graph shall not be deemed to be "soliciting material" or to be "filed" with the Securities and Exchange Commission (the "SEC"), nor shall such information be incorporated by reference into any future filing under the Securities Act of 1933, as amended (the "Securities Act"), or the Securities Exchange Act of 1934, as amended (the "Exchange Act"), except to the extent that the Company specifically incorporates it by reference into any such filing.
+The information contained in the Performance Graph shall not be deemed to be "soliciting material" or to be "filed" with the SEC, nor shall such information be incorporated by reference into any future filing under the Securities Act of 1933, as amended (the "Securities Act"), or the Exchange Act, except to the extent that the Company specifically incorporates it by reference into any such filing.

-COMPARISON OF 7 MONTH CUMULATIVE TOTAL RETURN
+COMPARISON OF 19 MONTH CUMULATIVE TOTAL RETURN

-AMONG NEUROCRINE BIOSCIENCES, INC., THE NASDAQ STOCK MARKET -- U.S. INDEX
+AMONG NEUROCRINE BIOSCIENCES, INC., THE NASDAQ STOCK MARKET (U.S.) INDEX